 During our 5 weeks cycling through Cuba we met several cyclists who had rented their bicycle in Cuba.
 Especially the rates for long term rentals seemed quite reasonable if you have basic bargaining skills.
 Rentals can nowadays be arranged online in advance and the bikes can be delivered to a different starting location.
 All the rental providers we know about are in the city of Havana.

 On the down side of things it has to be noted that you won’t have a huge range of choices available.
 Keep in mind that every bike that is for rent in Cuba was at some point brought to Cuba by a private person and sold to the company there, since there is no commercial import of bicycles into Cuba.
 We did get a lot of positive reviews of the rental bikes from other cyclists we met tough.
 One place in Havana we can highly recommend is Ha’Bici.
-The shop owned and run by Cuban women is professional, helpful and friendly.
+The shop which is owned and run by Cuban women is professional, helpful and super friendly.
 We were lucky to find them when we looked for a spare piece.

 Buy a bike in Cuba

 It is possible to buy a second hand bike in Cuba and we met people who did and where happy with their purchase.
 You won’t find a bicycle shop though.
 Buying a bike is therefore not very likely to happen anywhere but in Havana.
-You will have to spend time looking and asking around for a suitable one and will probably end up buying one of a rental company paying more for it than you would at home for a similar bike.
+You will have to spend time looking and asking around for a suitable one and will probably end up buying one off a rental company and paying more for it than you would at home for a similar bike.
 So it is only really an option if you plan to spend a very long time cycling around.
 Selling it after will be easier but it’s doubtful you make profit and it will cost time.